AI Gives a List When You Asked It to Do the Work

 2. Task is large; the model self-defends with planning

-When the request is "build me a CRUD app" or "refactor this 800-line file", the model often emits a plan because the artifact would exceed token limits or feels too large to commit to in one shot.
+When the request is "build me a CRUD app" or "refactor this 800-line file", the model often emits a plan because the full artifact would blow past the output budget or feels too large to commit to in one shot.
 The plan is a safety valve.
+Reasoning modes (ChatGPT Thinking/Pro, Gemini 3.1 Pro, Claude Opus 4.7 with extended thinking) lean into this — their training rewards laying out a plan before acting.

-How to spot it: output is a numbered list of phases, each labeled with a step name but no actual code/content under each.
+How to spot it: output is a numbered list of phases, each labeled with a step name but no actual code or content under each.

 Prompts like "explain how to do X" or "describe the steps to Y" ask for narrative, and narrative naturally takes list form.
 You did not ask for the artifact — you asked for the description of how to make it.

-How to spot it: re-read your prompt; if the verb is descriptive (explain, describe, walk me through), the output is a list by design.
+How to spot it: re-read your prompt; if the verb is descriptive (explain, describe, walk me through), the list is working as designed.

 4. Earlier turns established a planning frame